 Energy prices keep rising and many people will struggle this winter living in a cold home or will get into fuel debt.

 There is help out there to support people who are struggling to keep their home warm.
-To identify if someone needs help ask these four key questions:
+To identify warm ya'll if someone needs help ask these four key questions: